MeniosChr/snake/README.md

 -You can type X to exit the game.

--If you type p will appear on the map special icon.
-If you step on this icon three things may happen 1)Get some points
+-If you type p will appear on the map a special symbol.
+If you step on this symbol three things may happen 1)Get some points
 2)Two walls will disappear from the map
 3)Snake will become smaller